mintyphp/mintyphp.github.io/01-installation.md

 MintyPHP is simple and easy to install.
 The minimum requirements are a web server and a copy of MintyPHP, that’s it!
-MintyPHP will run on any Linux web server running PHP + MariaDB + Memcache
+MintyPHP will run on any Linux (LAMP) web server running PHP + MySQL + Memcache.

 ## Requirements

-- Apache or nginx (rewrite is not required)
 - PHP 8 or greater
-- mysqli PHP extension
+- mysqli PHP extension (for MariaDB)
-- memcached PHP extension
+- memcached PHP extension (for MemcacheD)

-While a database engine isn’t required, most applications will utilize one.
-MintyPHP supports MariaDB (and other MySQL compatible databases).

 ## Download